coronel08/my-notes/notes/docs/javascript.md

 <br>

 ### Splicing
-Using Splice to add new items to an array. <br>
+Using Splice to add new items to an array.
+Changes array <br>
 Splice(start,del, items)
 ```
 fruits.splice(1,0,"item1")
 ```

 ### Slice
-Slice method slices out a piece of an array into a new array. <br> slice(start,stop)
+Slice method slices out a piece of an array into a new array.
+Doesn't chage array <br> slice(start,stop)
 <br> <br>